Biochemistry & Biophysics

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Biochemistry.
-About 6.3% of those with this major are international students.
+Biochemistry appeals to people across the globe.
+About 6.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea